RadekKlucz/astronomical-data-analysis-project/README.md

 # :milky_way: Astronomical data analysis project

-Project in R language using astronomical data provided from <>.
+Project in R language using astronomical data.
 All theoretical information is available in the report folder in pdf or html format.

 ## 🧑‍💻 Technology stack